Emlen Etting: Film

 Etting made several short films.
 His personal favorite was Poem 8 (1932).
 As the name suggests the film attempts to use the cadence and narrative of the poem.
 From his interview with Marina Pacini:

 "Dali was doing one, two in fact, and Cocteau did Blood of a Poet.
 And I thought, how interesting it would be if we used the film in a different method.
 So far it had been used like a novel to tell a story, or else as a documentary and there was nothing else in between, and I wanted to use the film as a poetic medium, to do a poem like T. S. Eliot’s poems, and do it entirely visually and that’s how I came about to do my film I called Poem 8 and as far as I know it was the first film that experimented in that as a poetic medium."

 Etting uses very literal images of women, modes of travel, and his own body parts.
 In Poem 8, Etting shows the filmmaker as a present protagonist.

 According to Kenneth C. Kaleta, PhD, author of a biography on Etting titled With the Rich and Mighty, both Poem 8 and Etting's other early experimental film, Oramunde, are “technologically unsophisticated, sometimes overly arty and labored,” but illustrate “Etting’s visionary insight into the promise of artistic expression as well as the potential of communication in cinema beyond filming linear plots.”

 Etting made his mark in early film but as times changed, and he stopped working with the medium.
 From Ettings interview with Pacini:

-"Well, the films became so much more exciting that my little experiments were pitiful compared to the films of now, it’s all out.
-It isn’t that they do poems yet, but they do the experimentation that has brought the most fantastic results.
-I go to the movies now and am absolutely bowled [over] with amazement with the marvels that they do in films.
+While the films became so much more exciting that my little experiments were pitiful compared to the films of modern day.
+It isn’t that they do poems, but they do the experimentation that has brought the most fantastic results.
+We go to the movies now and we are absolutely bowled [over] with amazement with the marvels that they do in films.
 I think it is the great art of today."